 Another method is to try different drive-lines to the right and to the left of where you are having difficulty since there might be an easier way to go around that particular slippery section.

-When climbing up slippery inclines, take it slow, engage your lockers immediately since they will greatly improve your vehicles climbing ability and reduce tire spin.
-With lockers engaged, both wheels on the same axle will turn at the same speed irrespective of traction, thus improving your forward progression. (if you’d like to read more about diff lockers, i wrote an article titled: What Is Differential Lock Used For?)
+When climbing up slippery inclines, take it slow, engage your lockers immediately since they will greatly improve your vehicle’s climbing ability and reduce tire spin.
+With lockers engaged, both wheels on the same axle will turn at the same speed irrespective of traction, thus improving your forward progression.

 It is very important to know your vehicle and know when to engage and disengage the lockers.
 An example of this scenario is off-camber slopes where you want to disengage your lockers to allow a perfect mix between grip and balance.
 Once in deep snow again, engage for maximum traction and control.

 When descending slippery hills, always ensure you can drive back up if needed.
 Always approach with caution and monitor your speed carefully.
 Make sure your vehicle can make it back up once you return and the snow has melted and become slushy.
 When descending, you have gravity on your side, hence descending always seems easier.

 Snow Wheeling Checklist